kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+beta v7.0.002, 10 Apr 2024:
+-Bug-fix: missed lines from base beta 7.0.0 that resulted in the trade sections not showing in the Interact Menu.

+beta v7.0.001, 7 Apr 2024:
+-Compatibility: Requires base game beta v7.0.0.

 v6.2.014, 4 Mar 2024:
 -Bug-fix: The callback for starting new games with an intro monologue (e.g. Segaris Pioneer gamestart) was sending an invalid variable causing the game to not proceed after the intro monologue.